Gilgeous-Alexander’s first triple-double leads Thunder

 TIP-INS

 Thunder: Forward/center Nerlens Noel missed his fifth consecutive game because of a left ankle sprain.
-Guard/forward Andre Roberson (left knee injury recovery) has yet to play this season. … Mike Muscala, who attended nearby Roseville High School, scored 11 points off the bench. … Chris Paul was held without a point or assist in 15 first-half minutes and finished with 10 points and three assists.
+Guard/forward Andre Roberson (left knee injury recovery) has yet to play this season. … Gallinari was 11 for 12 from the free throw line.
+Gallinari’s 30 points came on 8-for-12 shooting. … Chris Paul was held without a point or assist in 15 first-half minutes and finished with 10 points and three assists.
 It was the first time in his career he did not record a point or assist in a half in which he played 10 or more minutes.

 Timberwolves: Towns has missed 14 games with a left knee sprain.
-He also was battling an illness Monday. … Forward Jake Layman missed his 25th straight game with a left toe sprain. … Andrew Wiggins scored 10 points in the first half but was held scoreless in the second half. … Minnesota had a three-game home win streak snapped.
+He also was battling an illness Monday. … Forward Jake Layman missed his 25th straight game with a left toe sprain. … Minnesota had a three-game home win streak snapped.

 UP NEXT